sizovs/awesome-job-ads/README.md

 # awesome-job-ads

-# Vague statements that fail to pass the bullshit test:
+# Vague statements that fail the bullshit detector test

 ![Bullsit detector at the maximum level](bullshit.gif)